TheRickyroy/pixel-to-page/documentation/testing.md

 ## CSS Validation

-Although my CSS passed validation, and pleasantly upon first submission, I did receive a large number of warnings.
+Although my CSS passed [W3C Validation Service](https://jigsaw.w3.org/css-validator/) testing, and pleasantly upon first submission, I did receive a large number of warnings.

 These warnings related to Bootstrap inclusion, with two being the use of Bootstrap pseudo-elements for targeted styling.